-General Operating Support - $10,000 (first payment of a two-year grant)
+General Operating Support - $10,000 (second payment of a two-year grant)

-The American Civil Liberties Union Foundation (ACLU) will seek to contain and neutralize potential threats to civil liberties and rights proposed by the incoming Trump administration.
+The American Civil Liberties Union Foundation (ACLU) will seek to contain and neutralize potential threats to civil liberties and rights proposed by the Trump administration.
 The ACLU anticipates defending the Constitution at every turn.
 In the immediate term, the ACLU will address threats against immigrants; women; the lesbian, gay, bisexual, and transgender community (LGBT); the First Amendment; and core civil rights.